deachne/WL8-Indicator-Builder/PROJECT_UPDATED.md

 8. **Performance Optimization**: Efficient rendering for smooth performance

 This implementation provides a professional-grade charting solution that allows users to visualize their indicators directly in the application, making it easier to understand and refine their trading strategies.

+## Supabase Migration
+The project has been migrated from ChromaDB to Supabase for vector storage, providing several benefits:

+1. **Simplified Infrastructure**: No need to run a separate ChromaDB server
+2. **Improved Reliability**: PostgreSQL is a battle-tested database technology
+3. **Scalability**: Supabase can scale to handle larger document collections
+4. **Additional Features**: Supabase provides authentication, storage, and realtime subscriptions

+The migration involved:
+- Creating a Supabase client utility
+- Implementing a Supabase RAG system
+- Updating API routes to use Supabase
+- Creating scripts for importing documents to Supabase
+- Adding a verification script for Supabase setup
+- Maintaining backward compatibility with ChromaDB

+The Supabase implementation uses the pgvector extension for PostgreSQL, which provides efficient vector similarity search capabilities.
+The implementation includes:
+- A documentation table for storing content, embeddings, and metadata
+- A match_documents function for similarity search
+- Batched document processing for efficient imports
+- Error handling and fallback mechanisms

+For detailed setup instructions, see the SUPABASE_SETUP.md file.